-This spelt bread can be stored in the fridge in an air tight container for a few days.
+This easy beetroot and walnut bread can be stored in the fridge in an air tight container for a few days.
 It doesn’t crumble too much and is easy to slice, so it’s perfect for toasting.
-You can also freeze individual slices (wrapped in cling film) to enjoy later.
+You can also freeze individual slices (wrapped separately) to enjoy later.